In the guide

 The Animal Health Act 1981 (Amendment) Regulations 2005 change the Secretary of State's previous discretion to slaughter any animals affected by FMD to a duty to slaughter all susceptible animals, but only on an infected premises.
 The Regulations also allow certain exceptions to this duty to slaughter in laboratories, zoos, wildlife parks, rare breeds and separate production units.

 The Foot-and-Mouth Disease (England) Order 2006 sets out the procedures and controls required on suspicion and confirmation of FMD, and provides for the creation of a number of zones providing different levels of control.
 The Order also introduces a number of treatments, such as heat treatment (cooking), deboning and maturation that have to be applied to meat and other animal products from an infected area.

 The Foot-and-Mouth Disease (Control of Vaccination) (England) Regulations 2006 allow vaccination as an acceptable disease control strategy in addition to the slaughter policy.
-The Regulations prohibit vaccination except under licence by the Secretary of State and also ban the export of vaccinated animals to other EU Member States.
+The Regulations prohibit vaccination except under licence by the Secretary of State and also ban the export of vaccinated animals to other Member States of the European Union (EU).
 The Regulations provide for control zones both where vaccination takes place and where it is expressly prohibited.
 The Regulations also introduce treatments for meat and other animal products from vaccinated animals.Back to top

-Livestock keepers can stay up to date with the latest FMD developments via the APHA alerts subscription service.Back to top
+Livestock keepers can stay up to date with the latest FMD developments via the APHA alert subscription service.Back to top

 Failure to comply with trading standards law can lead to enforcement action and to sanctions, which may include a fine and/or imprisonment.
 For more information please see 'Trading standards: powers, enforcement & penalties'.Back to top